teeteeteeteetee/adobe-discord-rpc/README.md

 ![](demo/demo.gif)
 # Adobe Discord Rich Presence

 Adobe Discord Rich Presence is an extension that connects Adobe apps with Discord and provides information for your profile.
+The extension auto-launches on app start up!

 **THE EXTENSION IS STILL IN ALPHA STAGE, THERE WILL BE SOME STUFF THAT DOESN'T WORK**